 Do you want the versatility of changing your windscreen or you just want to install it and forget about it?
 One of the interesting parts of riding a bike is the fresh we get exposed to.
 But that is enjoyable when riding on moderate speeds, not on highways.
 On such occasions, you would, therefore, wish for a no-shield bike.
 With a quick-release screen, you should hit the road.

 A fixed bike screen is always there.
 You may have to unmount it from scratch.
 If such inconvenience is too much for you then opt for a quick release.

 What features should you look for when purchasing motorcycle windshields for 1800 Goldwing?

 Compatibility basically refers to the size of your windscreen.
 Many high-end bikes come with stock windshields these days.
 While they look pretty cool and amazing, not all can fit your riding style or your height.
-Experts recommend the height that is below your eye level and the stock items seldom follow that.
+Experts recommend a height that is below your eye level and the stock items seldom follow that.

-Either way, stock screens do get damaged you may, therefore, need an aftermarket replacement that are affordable than the stock one, and even more high-performing and durable than the stock screens.
+Either way, stock screens do get damaged you may, therefore, need an aftermarket replacement that is affordable than the stock one, and even more high-performing and durable than the stock screens.
 In either case, you should always ensure that compatibility comes first.
 Check the dimensions and choose accordingly.

 Some brands include a fitness guide that will help you choose the right size.
 All you need is to enter the year, make and model of your bike to get the right recommendation.